Digitalization is a Competitor You Can’t Ignore

 By connecting and integrating the entire manufacturing process, digitalization, gives manufacturers the capability to implement a wide array of solutions to enhance operational efficiencies and enable personalized customer experiences.
-The plethora of opportunities changes the nature of competitive advantage–so much so that in the Industry 4.0 era it’s not a stretch to say that digitalization is the new competitive threat.
+The plethora of opportunities changes the nature of competitive advantage–so much so that in the Industry 4.0 era it’s not a stretch to say that digitalization is a strong competitive threat and manufacturers should incorporate IoT into their digitalization strategy up front.

 Competing with what’s possible

 Merely beating your traditional rivals no longer determines manufacturing success.
-Instead, achieving the full benefits of IoT at every part of the business is the new measure—even though the full details of what that means remains obscure.
-Knowing what we know now, it’s difficult to imagine a fully deployed and operating digitalization strategy.
-Complicating matters, continued advances in technology promise to raise the bar describing an optimum, complete digitalization even higher.
+Instead, achieving the full benefits of IoT at every part of the business is the new measure—even if the first steps are just connecting and collecting data for analysis.

 The growing list of early use cases indicates just how formidable a competitor digitalization is and will continue to be.
 One report describes 16 distinct IoT use cases across a wide array of verticals.
 Considering that most companies will execute more than one use case, the number and variety of ways a manufacturer could optimize through digitalization are astounding.